flyingmachine/brave-clojure-web/content/concurrency.md

 ## Concurrency and Parallelism Defined

-Concurrent and parallel programming involves a lot of messy details at all level of program execution, from the hardware to the operating system to the programming language to the code that you're typing out with your very own fingers.
-In this section we'll ignore those details and instead focus on the implementation-independent high-level concepts.
+Concurrent and parallel programming involves a lot of messy details at all levels of program execution, from the hardware to the operating system to programming language libraries to the code that you're typing out with your very own fingers.
+In this section I'll ignore those details and instead focus on the implementation-independent high-level concepts.

 ### Managing Tasks vs. Executing Tasks Simultaneously

 **Concurrency** refers to *managing* more than one task at the same time.
+"Task" just means "something that needs to get done."
 We can illustrate concurrency with the song "Telephone" by Lady Gaga.
 Gaga sings,

     I cannot text you with a drink in my hand, eh